aws/aws-cdk/design/aws-ecs/aws-ecs-tagging-support.md

 In addition, `EnableECSManagedTags` is provided as another property so that ECS managed tags can be supported and used to tag ECS tasks.
 However, currently users cannot set `EnableECSManagedTags` and the default value is `false`.

-Additionally, CDK support tagging and can cascade tags to all its tagable children (see [here](https://docs.aws.amazon.com/cdk/latest/guide/tagging.html)).
+Additionally, CDK support tagging and can cascade tags to all its taggable children (see [here](https://docs.aws.amazon.com/cdk/latest/guide/tagging.html)).
 The current CDK tagging API is shown below:

 ``` ts
 myConstruct.node.applyAspect(new Tag('key', 'value'));